 Pros of Renting a Condo

 Renting a condo gives you all of the benefits of living in a private condo unit without the long-term commitment and upfront costs.

-• Few maintenance responsibilities: If you’re renting a condo unit in an apartment building, the HOA is responsible for maintenance, or in the case of an individually owned HVAC system, the owner is.
+• Few maintenance responsibilities: If you’re renting a condo unit in an apartment building, the association is responsible for maintenance, or in the case of an individually owned HVAC system, the owner is.

 • More leeway for negotiation: Reliable renters are hard to come by; some condo owners may be more willing to negotiate your monthly rent than professional property managers are.